Complete dentures: Effects of tooth loss on oral tissues

 Alveolar bone resorption is an important consideration when designing complete dentures.
-In the absence of natural dentition, such dentures are relying completely on soft tissues for their support.
+In the absence of natural dentition, such dentures rely completely on soft tissues for their support.
 As a consequence, the forces exerted on the mucosa are significant and may, in turn, lead to an increased rate of bone resorption.
 Therefore, in order to ensure an equal distribution of forces across the mucosa, complete dentures should have maximum extensions.

 Facial muscles on the cheeks and lips also lose their support as teeth are lost, contributing to an 'aged' appearance of the individual.
 Although complete dentures cannot prevent the loss in muscular tone (as they are not firmly attached to the skeletal system), they can nevertheless provide some artificial support to mask this loss in tone.
 Furthermore, perhaps the most noticeable effect of tooth loss from a patient perspective is the loss in masticatory (or chewing) efficiency.
 Teeth function to help with the chewing of food, breaking it down in small pieces that can be swallowed.
-Denture wearing can bring some masticatory function back to normal.
-It cannot, however, fully compensate for the efficiency of the natural dentition because (1) dentures are not fixed in place like teeth are and so have to be actively controlled by the muscles and (2) biting forces are greatly reduced (about 1/6th of the natural dentition) as the dentures are impinging on soft tissues.
+Denture-wearing can bring some masticatory function back to normal.
+It cannot, however, fully compensate for the efficiency of the natural dentition because (1) dentures are not fixed in place like teeth are and so have to be actively controlled by the muscles and (2) biting forces are greatly reduced (about one-sixth of the natural dentition) as the dentures are impinging on soft tissues.